tebinraouf/TableViewObj-C/Readme.md

 # Starter Project in Objective-C
-- This is a basic starter project written in C. The main focus is to be up and running with Objective-C right away.
+- This is a basic starter project written in Objective-C. The main focus is to be up and running with Objective-C right away.
-- This project uses UITableViewController,  a custom created object.
+- This project uses UITableViewController and a custom created object.